UltraSalem/mightykingdoms/mightykingdoms_full.md

 If you want to make radical changes to your kingdom's demographics, you may want to Raze the settlements during the summer.
 You cannot voluntarily destroy settlements during the winter.

+####Ships
+You may build a ship at the cost of 1 gold.
+It must be placed in one of your cities on the coast or on a river that does not already have a ship at it.
+If there are no such vacant cities, you may not build any ships.

 ####Armies
 At each Fortress you may recruit 1 army each winter.
 You may use a fortress you built this winter to recruit an army.
 An army costs 1 gold to recruit.
 Place an army token in the fortress.
-If playing Simple battles, add the notation to your army roster of your new 500 point army.
+This will serve as a reminder that that fortress has already recruited this phase.
+If playing Simple battles, add the entry to your army roster of your new 500 point army.
 If playing Kings of War battles, assign it a 500 point list as per *1).
 Setup F)* above, with the following additional restrictions:

 * Living Legends (units denoted [1] in their army lists) must be unique across all the armies in a kingdom, not just unique per army.
 * Magic items must also be unique across all the armies in a kingdom.